elliejeanclark/startup/notes.md

 ### Cascading Styles
 Because of the way that CSS works, as you get more specific with an element having a specific rule, it will override the more general rule.
 All p tags are told to be red, then p tags in this specific table are told to be blue, and then this specific p tag in the table it told to be green.
 So there will be red, blue, and green tags, blue in the table, and then one specific tag will be green.
 ### Box Model
+Everything in CSS is held inside of boxes.
+The box contains margins, borders, padding, and content.
+How big your content box is will automatically determine the size of the other boxes.
+You can change the height and width of the content and border boxes by using the `box sizing` property of CSS.s